-This tool is provided to help you migrate your SonarQube database from one DB vendor to another.
-If, for instance, you've been using your SonarQube instance with Oracle and you want to migrate to PostgreSQL without loosing your analysis history, the SonarQube DB Copy Tool is what you need.
+We provide this tool to help you migrate your SonarQube database from one database vendor to another.
+For example, if you've been using your SonarQube instance with Oracle and want to migrate to PostgreSQL without losing your analysis history, the SonarQube DB Copy Tool can help.

-- recreate the sequences, index, ... on the target database
+- Recreate the sequences, index, and more, on the target database.

 - On your target database, create the

 - Download and expand a copy of SonarQube that exactly matches the version you're running.

 - Configure your SonarQube copy to connect to the target database.
 If you've placed your SonarQube copy on the same server that runs your primary SonarQube instance, you'll also need to configure non-default ports for your copy SonarQube instance.

 - Start your copy SonarQube instance.
 It will connect to your empty target and populate the schema.

 - Once your copy instance is up and running (indicating that the schema is fully populated), you can stop and delete it.

 - Refresh the database statistics on the target database before restarting SonarQube.